LearnOnDemandSystems/guides/cloud-slice/cloud-slice.md

 # Cloud Slice Guide

-This guide will walk you through how to create a lab that provisions dynamically created cloud subscriptions, each of which may also contain one or more cloud resources (virtual machines, networks, databases, websites, etc.), to each student using that lab.
+This guide will walk you through how to create a lab that provisions dynamically created cloud subscriptions to each student using that lab.
+These subscriptions may contain one or more cloud resources (virtual machines, networks, databases, websites, etc.).
 Each student will have access to the cloud subscription that is provided to them, along with the resources contained within that subscription, for the duration of the lab.
 The combination of one of these subscriptions with the resources contained within it is collectively referred to as a Cloud Slice.

 There are two ways that cloud resources are made available within a Cloud Slice: as managed cloud resources and as unmanaged cloud resources.

-Managed cloud resources are cloud resources that are more tightly integrated with the OneLearn Lab on Demand user experience.
+Managed cloud resources are cloud resources that are more tightly integrated with the OneLearn Lab on Demand (LOD) user experience.
 They do not require the definition of Cloud Resource Templates to deploy them into a Cloud Slice, and instead use a more traditional user interface to configure the cloud resource options.
 At this time there are only two types of managed cloud resources: virtual machines and virtual networks.
-Managed virtual machines can also be displayed to students as tiles within the OneLearn Lab on Demand UI, allowing students to easily view and interact with the desktop of those machines from directly within OneLearn Lab on Demand.
+Managed virtual machines can also be displayed to students as tiles within the LOD UI, allowing students to easily view and interact with the desktop of those machines from directly within LOD.

 Unmanaged cloud resources are cloud resources that are created during the deployment of a Cloud Slice as part of a Cloud Resource Template.
 Unmanaged cloud resources may also include any cloud resources that are created directly by a student or an event within a Cloud Slice.
-These resources are not directly integrated with the OneLearn Lab on Demand user experience.
-To view and manage unmanaged cloud resources, students must use the appropriate portal for the cloud platform that they are using in the lab.
+These resources are not directly integrated with the LOD user experience.
+To view and interact with unmanaged cloud resources, students must use the appropriate portal for the cloud platform that they are using in the lab.

-The Cloud Slice feature allows you to create labs in the cloud that are pre-configured with compute, networking, and storage cloud resources, and/or that allow students to create their own compute, networking, and storage cloud resources as part of the tasks they must complete within that lab.
-There are several tasks you must perform before you can move forward with Cloud Slice support in your labs.
+The Cloud Slice feature allows you to create labs in the cloud that are pre-configured with compute, networking, and storage cloud resources, and/or that allow students to create their own compute, networking, and storage cloud resources as part of the steps they must complete within that lab.
+Before adding Cloud Slice support in your labs, there are several tasks you must perform.
+These tasks are listed below.
 Any optional tasks are appropriately marked with "(Optional)".
-As you work through these tasks, you can use the list below to navigate to the task you are currently working on and then return to the list to continue with another task.
+As you work through these tasks, you can use the list below to navigate to the one you are currently working on and then return to the list to continue with another task.

 1. [Enable Cloud Slice support on the cloud platform of your choice](#enable-cloud-slice-support-in-your-cloud-platform).
 2. [(Optional) Upload any virtual hard disks that you want to use as a template into the appropriate storage container in your cloud platform](#upload-template-vhds-into-your-cloud-platform).